wrandelshofer/FastDoubleParser/README.md

 The content of the folder `supplemental_test_files` is Apache 2.0 License.

 Alternatively, you can license this project under the Apache 2.0 License.
-In this case, you do not need to include the MIT License with your project.
+In this case, you do not need to include the MIT License in your project.
 If you copy the source files, make sure that you change the copyright notice in the source files accordingly.
 So that it is immediately clear under which license you use the code.
 For example: